Wilson Vance

-Wilson J. Vance (December 20, 1845 - November 10, 1911) was an American soldier who fought for the Union Army during the American Civil War and an author.
+Wilson J. Vance (December 20, 1845, Findlay, Ohio – November 10, 1911, Chattanooga, Tennessee) was an American soldier who fought for the Union Army during the American Civil War, an author, a journalist and an editor.
 He received the Medal of Honor for valor.

-Biography
+Civil War service

-Vance served in the American Civil War in the 21st Ohio Infantry.
-He received the Medal of Honor on September 17, 1897 for his actions on January 3, 1863 at the Battle of Stones River (December 31, 1862 - January 3, 1863.)
+Vance served in the American Civil War in the 21st Ohio Infantry as a private, enlisting in 1861.
+He received the Medal of Honor on September 17, 1897, for his actions on January 3, 1863, at the Battle of Stones River.
+He was commissioned as a second lieutenant, becoming the youngest commissioned officer in the Army of the Cumberland.
+He commanded a company at the Battle of Chickamauga while not yet 18 and remained in the army to the end of the war.

 Medal of Honor citation

 Rank and organization: Private, Company B, 21st Ohio Infantry.
 Place and date: At Murfreesboro, TN., 31 December 1862.
 Entered service at:------.
 Birth: Ohio.
 Date of Issue: 17 September 1897.